 Globally uniform procurement standards and specifications for our suppliers are essential in order to guarantee the high quality and delivery reliability of our products and to ensure that our values are maintained throughout the value chain.

-All new and existing suppliers are expected to recognize the ZF Business Partner Principles and to reinforce the values and principles set out therein at their companies and in their own supply chains.
-They are based on valid principles and conventions, such as the principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises, the Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, and the relevant conventions of the International Labour Organization (ILO).
+All new and existing suppliers are required to endorse ZF Business Partner Principles.
+They represent the key values that are indispensable for ZF.
+Compliance with national and international laws and regulations at all locations worldwide is considered the minimum requirement.
+The BPP also conform to various principles and conventions, such as the principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises, the Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights and relevant conventions of the International Labour Organization.

-The Business Partner Principles deal explicitly with topics such as human rights, labor standards, occupational health and safety, environmental protection, responsible raw materials procurement, business ethics and compliance.
-In particular, business partners are expected to refuse all forms of human trafficking, forced labor or child labor.
-They are also expected to respect freedom of association and the right to form interest groups, to provide fair and appropriate remuneration and working times, and to support qualification of their employees.
+More precisely, these principles contain guidelines specifying fundamental requirements for collaboration with ZF’s business partners.
+They address topics such as human rights, labor standards, occupational safety and health, environmental protection, business ethics and compliance.
+In particular, business partners are expected to reject any form of slavery, forced labor or child labor.
+ZF also expects them to respect freedom of association and the right to form interest groups, to provide fair and appropriate remuneration and working times in accordance with applicable law and to promote the qualification of their employees.
+The BPP also expect suppliers to ensure that these values are respected in their supply chains.

 We have also initiated a pilot project with 800 strategic suppliers that aims to improve the sustainability assessment of all suppliers.
 This takes standards into account such as SA 8000 for Human Rights & Labor or ISO 37001 for Anti-Bribery Management Systems, along with non-financial information that is required to be published under the provisions of the CSR Directive Implementation Act.